 Patients are affected by sound levels in hospitals – and over the years, sound levels have been increasing dramatically.
 The reason for this can be a combination of more people in the buildings, more equipment, more complex tasks – and in general more sound sources, but no matter what the sick body needs a calm environment to rest and recover.
 Sleep is essential.

-A lot of research have discussed how sound levels in hospitals make it difficult for patients to rest and sleep and standards for room acoustics in patient rooms, examination rooms and specialized areas are seen in many countries in Europe.
+A lot of research has discussed how sound levels in hospitals make it difficult for patients to rest and sleep and standards for room acoustics in patient rooms, examination rooms and specialized areas are seen in many countries in Europe.
 Still, these acoustic standards are evaluating reverberation time only (except Finland that also takes STI into account) and the big question is: are the standards good enough – and if no, how should we approach healthcare sound environments in the future?

 A hospital or healthcare facility is like a small city that often work around the clock – and even outpatient clinics resemble offices with all types of rooms.
 We have ‘traditional’ smaller squared examination rooms where the doctors and nurses examine and talk to one patient (and maybe 1-2 relatives) at the time, we have open nurses’ stations and receptions in open plan break out areas where treatment takes place together with people waiting or communication between staff or staff and patients.
 We have patient rooms (1, 2 or more in one room) and staff offices, corridors and waiting rooms.
 And we have specialized areas (ORs, NICUs, ICUs etc.) where critical care involves a lot of staff members and specialized equipment – and where life and death tango on during day and night.
 Healthcare is complex!